rzr/webthing-iotjs/README.md

 # {"level":42.666}
 ```

-Then thing can be monitored once connected to Mozilla IoT gateway
+Then thing can be monitored once connected to WebThings IoT gateway
 using the WebThings URL adapter.

 Also you can control a "Simplest Thing"